topcoder-platform/challenge-api/README.md

 ## Mock api
 For postman verification, please use the mock api under mock-api folder.
 It provides mock endpoint to fetch challenge resources and groups.
-Go to `mock-api` folder and run command `npm run start` to start the mock-api listening on port 4000
+You need to ensure DynamoDB configuration in `mock-api/config/default.js` is consistent with `config/default.js` Go to `mock-api` folder and run command `npm run start` to start the mock-api listening on port 4000

 ## Create Tables